anuddeeph1/devops-k8s-case-study/docs/DISASTER_RECOVERY_TESTING_GUIDE.md

 - ✅ Comprehensive logging and monitoring
 - ✅ Microservices integration (DR as part of database Helm chart)

-**🎊 This disaster recovery solution exceeds enterprise standards and demonstrates production-ready DevOps practices!**
+**🎊 This disaster recovery solution demonstrates comprehensive DevOps practices and industry best practices!**

 ---